Hello to Amasty blog readers!

 You can read more about it here.

 CustomerData works with the data stored on the client side.
-Sections, in their turn, allow keeping this data up-to-date via a sync with the web server.
+Magento 2 sections are merged parts of customer data.
+They allow keeping this data up-to-date via a sync with the web server.
 Every section is a key in magento-cache-storage, while magento-cache-storage is the key in localStorage as it is shown in the picture:

 As we said above, the Magento_Customer module is used to define and initialize sections.
 Now, we will show this mechanism in detail.

-All sections are initialized with AJAX requests (customer/section/load) to the controller (Magento\Customer\Controller\Section).
+All Magento 2 sections are initialized with AJAX requests (customer/section/load) to the controller (Magento\Customer\Controller\Section).
 As a result, the data in magento-cache-storage is refreshed.

 All sections are defined in di.xml.
-This is an example of a defined section:
+This is an example of a defined Magento 2 section:

 This definition creates new sections Cart and Directory-data in magento-cache-storage: